 On October 30, Walmart’s Vice President of Merchandising Gita Chakrabarti and Houston Port Commissioner Cheryl Creuzot shared a virtual dais as Keynote Speakers for the IACCGH Women Mean Business (WMB) Series.
 The Webinar, replete with practical advice and insights on what it takes for a woman to succeed, stemmed from their own professional journeys.

-The IACCGH signature event is sponsored by Shell and remains one of their most well attended events.
-It brings together women who have found their seat on the table to share their trials by fire and life lessons and empower other aspiring women.
+The IACCGH signature event is sponsored by Shell and remains one of their most well-attended events.
+It brings together women who have found their seats on the table to share their trials by fire and life lessons and empower other aspiring women.

 According to Gita, there are many people who work hard and are smart but do not always achieve what they want.
 It’s important, she says, to let colleagues and superiors know what you’d like to do because people often “can’t see you in a different role until you make them think about it.”
 Networking and building relationships with those who see your potential makes them more willing to take a risk on you.
 She also highlighted the concept of a “growth mindset” and considers this the most fundamental indicator of success.
 Among other things, a growth mindset thrives on challenges and “sees failure not as an evidence of unintelligence but as a springboard for growth and stretching existing abilities.”